chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 This will create the hidden ``.mason/`` directory in ``MASON_HOME``, which defaults to your ``$HOME`` if unset.
 It builds the mason binary so that the command line interface can be used.
-The mason registry is also downloaded from github so that a user can start to rely on mason to specifcy project dependencies.
+The mason registry is also downloaded from github so that a user can start to rely on mason to specify project dependencies.
 This installs mason in the same place as the chapel compiler (``chpl``) so that mason can be used anywhere in the user's file system.